BrekiPals/BrekiPals.github.io/README.md

 Advisor: Prof. [Antoine Ducros](https://webusers.imj-prg.fr/~antoine.ducros/)
 3. Modular Forms and Congruences. <a href="pdfs/ModularFormsAndCongruences.pdf" target="_blank">PDF</a>. \
 A presentation for [a Mathematics Seminar in Farum](https://geometriamafia.ru/).
-4. I will soon start a masters project on the topic on the distribution of coefficient fields of new-forms. \
+4. I am currently working on a masters theisis on the topic on the distribution of coefficient fields of new-forms. \
 Advisor: [Gabor Wiese](https://math.uni.lu/~wiese/)